Purshe Kaplan Sterling Investments Settles Claim for $9.5 Million for Alternative Products Losses with Michigan Native American Tribe

 Vungarala was registered with Purshe Kaplan Sterling Investments in Midland, Michigan from 2007 to 2017 before he was terminated by the firm following the Financial Industry Regulatory Authority (FINRA) investigation.

-In February 2017, FINRA ordered to pay Purshe Kaplan Sterling Investments $3.4 million in restitution to a Native American tribe regarding excessive sales charges on the purchase of non-traded REITs and BDCs, according to the FINRA statement.
+In February 2017, FINRA ordered Purshe Kaplan Sterling Investments to pay $3.4 million in restitution to a Native American tribe regarding excessive sales charges on the purchase of non-traded REITs and BDCs, according to the FINRA statement.
 Purshe Kaplan was also fined $750,000 for failure to supervise the sales of the above-mentioned securities by Vungarala, who acted as the tribe’s Treasury Investment Manager responsible for managing the tribe’s investment portfolio.